-While the nation’s infrastructure earned a “D+” in the 2017 Infrastructure Report Card, Wyoming faces infrastructure challenges of its own.
-For example, driving on roads in need of repair in Wyoming costs each driver $356 per year, and 9.9% of bridges are rated structurally deficient.
-Drinking water needs in Wyoming are an estimated $458 million, and wastewater needs total $91 million.
+While the nation’s infrastructure earned a C- in the 2021 Infrastructure Report Card, Wyoming faces infrastructure challenges of its own.
+For example, driving on roads in need of repair in Wyoming costs each driver $295 per year, and 6.9% of bridges are rated structurally deficient.
+Drinking water needs in Wyoming are an estimated $458 million.
 99 dams are considered to be high-hazard potential.
 The state’s schools have an estimated capital expenditure gap of $149 million.
 This deteriorating infrastructure impedes Wyoming’s ability to compete in an increasingly global marketplace.
-Success in a 21st century economy requires serious, sustained leadership on infrastructure investment at all levels of government.
+Success in a 21st-century economy requires serious, sustained leadership on infrastructure investment at all levels of government.
 Delaying these investments only escalates the cost and risks of an aging infrastructure system, an option that the country, Wyoming, and families can no longer afford.

 99 high hazard dams

-$458 million in drinking water infrastructure needs over the next 20 years
+$458 million total drinking water need over 20 years

-$356 per motorist per year in costs from driving on roads in need of repair
+5% of roads are in poor condition.
+Each motorist pays $295 per year in costs due to driving on roads in need of repair

 $149 million gap in estimated school capital expenditures.

 April 01, 2021

 President Biden has unveiled his long-awaited infrastructure plan, calling on what he describes as a generational investment in our nation’s most critical assets and the...

 Now that Congress has passed the $1.9 trillion COVID-19 relief bill, President Joe Biden and lawmakers are laying the groundwork for another top legislative priority...